les-tontons-crafters/xtrem-tdd/content/Flavours/no-primitive-types.md

 - I know the method is a `command` and generates a side-effect because it returns void.
 - I know it's to create/update an Address because it's the only parameter.

 It also provides another nice benefit as we now can add a **specific behavior** to an address!
-Like validation... or event better [Parsing](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).
+Like validation... or even better [Parsing](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).

 ```csharp
 public class Address